Recovery of Integer Images from Minimal DFT Measurements: Uniqueness and Inversion Algorithms: Uniqueness Results

-Since the set of cosets partitions the group evenly and there are $D$ cosets of $H$ (as there are $D$ choices of $j$), we have shown that each entry of the subsignal is a sum of $|H| = N_1N_2/D$ entries of ${\tt X}$. \end{proof}
+evenly partitions the entries of ${\tt X}$.
+The proof of \cref{lem:subsig} relies on the underlying algebraic structure of the partition in \cref{eq:to_satisfy}.
+For readability, we defer the proof to \apref{ap:subsig}.

-The following lemma uses \Cref{lem:subsig} to generalize \Cref{lem:amb1D} to the two-dimensional setting.
-In particular, we construct a matrix ${\tt X}$ with entries in $\{-1,0,1\}$ such that only its DFT coefficients in fixed equivalence class are nonzero.
-For frequency $(k, l)$, the constructed subsignal ${\bf x}^{(k, l)}$ is proportional to the signal in \Cref{lem:amb1D}.
+\begin{lemma} Let ${\tt X}$ be an $N_1 \times N_2$ integer matrix.
+For any frequency $(k, l)$, each entry $x_{j}^{(k, l)}$ of the $(k, l)$-subsignal is a sum of $M = N_1N_2/D$ entries of ${\tt X}$, where $D$ is defined as in \cref{eq:D_notation}. \end{lemma} The next lemma uses \cref{lem:subsig} to generalize \cref{lem:amb1D} to the two-dimensional setting.
+For any fixed frequency $(k, l)$, we can construct a matrix ${\tt X}$ with entries in $\set{-1, 0, 1}$ such that only the DFT coefficients at frequencies equivalent to $(k, l)$ are potentially nonzero.
+This is accomplished by making the $(k, l)$ subsignal of ${\tt X}$ proportional to the signal in \cref{lem:amb1D}.
 Moreover, every DFT frequency $(k', l')$ that does not appear in the $(k, l)$-subsignal must be 0.